BuildCanada/ProjectRequests/README.md

 ### Performance Dashboard

-Make it easy to compare jurisdictions on key KPIs so that
+Make it easy to compare jurisdictions on key KPIs so that it's easy to see which juridictions are succeeding other ones can shamelessly copy them.

 If it takes 10 days to approve a permit in one jurisdiction but 10 months in another, we can show people what is possible and demand better